Listening Script Vocabulary

 C: Great.
 So, Andy let's start with you.
 You've been here for 2 weeks now.
 Can you tell me about your impression of the camp when you first arrived?

-A: Hmm, well the first thing I noticed was how busy it is here on the weekends.
+A: Hmm, well the first thing I noticed was how busy it is here at the weekends.

 C: Yes, it is a busy camp, isn't it?
 Where did you stay when you first arrived?